unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 # Offline Server Configuration Format {#format}

-The offline server configuration is simply a signed ServerConfiguration.
+The offline server configuration is simply a ServerConfiguration, that is optionally signed.
-Extensions that include the additional information needed for use outside of the TLS handshake are defined in {{extensions}}.

 ~~~
 struct {
     ServerConfiguration config;
+    select (authentication_required) {
+        case true:
             digitally-signed struct {
                 ServerConfiguration config;
             };
+        case false:
+            struct {};
+    }
 } OfflineServerConfiguration;
 ~~~
 {: #container title="OfflineServerConfiguration Definition"}

+Extensions to the ServerConfiguration object are used to convey the additional information needed for use outside of the TLS handshake are defined in
+{{extensions}}.
+An offline configuration MUST include the certificate and server_cipher_suites extensions.
+An offline configuration that requests or permits client authentication MUST include the signature_algorithms extension.

+# Offline Configuration Authentication

+A client MUST NOT use an offline server configuration unless it has been successfully authenticated, either by signature or other means.
+A signature is therefore necessary for all delivery mechanisms that do not provide a client with a means to ensure the authenticity and integrity of the configuration.

 The process for constructing and verifying digital signatures is defined in [I-D.ietf-tls-tls13].
 The context string for the signature on an offline server